01 of 14

 Depending on the specific instructions found in your ceiling fan kit, there will be some kind of mounting bracket that fastens to the electrical ceiling fan-box.
 Mount the support bracket using the screws provided in your kit.
 As you mount the bracket, guide the electrical wires through the hole provided that allows the wires to pass from the box through the bracket.
 Make sure they do not pinch.Continue to 6 of 14 below.

 Hook Ceiling Fan Motor to Mounting Bracket

 Once the mounting bracket is securely fastened to the ceiling box, place the fan motor on the bracket hook using the hole specified in the instructions.
 This step allows the heavy fan motor to be supported until you complete the wiring connections in the next step.

-NOTE: If your ceiling fan model does not have a supporting hook on the bracket I would recommend supporting the weight of the fan assembly to the bracket with a plastic zip-tie until the wiring connections are completed.Continue to 7 of 14 below.
+Note: If your ceiling fan model does not have a supporting hook on the bracket it's advisable to support the weight of the fan assembly to the bracket with a plastic zip-tie until the wiring connections are completed.Continue to 7 of 14 below.

 07 of 14